Get the Best WordPress Backup

 After your purchase, copy the license key.
 Then, open the WordPress dashboard for your original site.
 Install and activate Duplicator.

-As a final step, find Duplicator Pro » Settings » Licensing and activate your license key:
+As a final step, find Duplicator Pro » Settings and activate your license key.

 Now you can create your first backup!
-Simply navigate to Duplicator Pro » Packages » New:
+Simply navigate to Duplicator Pro » Backups » Add New.

-Name the package.
-Then, expand the Archive section.
-Here, you can customize exactly what data you want to be saved in the backup:
+Then, expand the Backup section.
+Here, you can customize exactly what data you want backed up.

-For a full backup, click on the All tab and hit Next.
-Duplicator will then perform a full scan before backing up the site:
+For a full backup, click on the Full Site preset and hit Next.
+Duplicator will then perform a full scan before backing up your site.

-Once you build the backup, click on Download » Archive (zip):
+Once you build the backup, click on Download » Both Files.

 After this, you can continue setting up your WordPress Multisite!